 Lego Gummy Mummies is a fun and unique experiment that explores desiccation and links in beautifully with the study of ancient cultures like Ancient Egypt.
-Fun and easy to do, this activity will appeal to all ages.
+Fun and easy to do, this activity will appeal to all ages and is perfect for Halloween Science.
 Just don’t eat the Lego Gummy Mummies!

 Disclaimer: This post contains affiliate links

 We have been studying Ancient Egypt in our History lessons and the boys are LOVING it.
 They really enjoy learning about this culture.
 We are using Pandia Press, History Odyssey Ancients.

 When we started talking about mummies and the mummification process Jackson asked about how salt works as part of the mummification process.
 After chatting about it for a bit I had an idea.
 My boys are both budding scientists and any time I can tie science into a lesson they love it.
 So we decided to try and mummify something.
 But what to mummify?
 Then I saw my new Lego silicone mold with it’s jumbo minifig and had my answer!

 Lego Gummy Mummies!

 First you need to make your gummies.
 We used three different types of salt plus the control, so we decided to make four different coloured gummies.
 The benefit of making so many different colours is that you make lots of extra gummies that you get to eat while doing the experiment!
 The extra large Lego Minifig is also a great size so you can really see and feel what is happening.

 Here is what you will need for this experiment: